What would a Biden administration mean for Canada?

 A Republican Senate is also likely to fall out of love with deficits and debt once in opposition.
 That will likely constrain the size of fiscal stimulus.

-Nathan Janzen is a member of the macroeconomic analysis group.
-His focus is on analysis and forecasting macroeconomic developments in Canada and the United States.
+Nathan Janzen is an Assistant Chief Economist, leading the macroeconomic analysis group.
+His focus is on analysis and forecasting macroeconomic developments in Canada and the United States

 This article is intended as general information only and is not to be relied upon as constituting legal, financial or other professional advice.
 A professional advisor should be consulted regarding your specific situation.
 Information presented is believed to be factual and up-to-date but we do not guarantee its accuracy and it should not be regarded as a complete analysis of the subjects discussed.
 All expressions of opinion reflect the judgment of the authors as of the date of publication and are subject to change.
 No endorsement of any third parties or their advice, opinions, information, products or services is expressly given or implied by Royal Bank of Canada or any of its affiliates.